ekoll/SpaceDelivery/README.md

 I just did not wanted to add whole a framework that came with a programming paradigm(Reactive Programming) that is followed to solve problems like operation packaging and state transfer, to just for... binding.

-### So why you did not do a basic version of Rx observables to solve binding problem
+### So why you did not make a basic version of Rx observables to solve binding problem

 I did not have enough time to do this